BRITISH ASSOCIATION OF PERFORMING ARTS MEDICINe

 The Centre for Performance Science is a collaboration between the Royal College of Music and Imperial College London.
 The Centre’s Director, Professor Aaron Williamon, is also a Trustee of BAPAM.
 This has led to a collaborative PhD with BAPAM.
 PhD student, Michael Durrant works with BAPAM to conduct research into health promotion in the performing arts.

 We welcome discussion regarding research partnerships and are keen for our unique knowledge and experience to be used to contribute to the development of new evidence about the health of performing artists.
-We are also able to share information about suitable research projects throughout an extensive network of creative practitioners, healthcare professionals, educators and industry organisations.

 To contact us about performing arts health research please email info@bapam.org.uk or call us and speak to BAPAM Director, Claire Cordeaux, or Senior Manager for Special Projects, Dan Hayhurst.